SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Update the Allowed Origins in OCAPI Permissions to Allow ScratchOrg Access

-20. The B2C Commerce instance's OCAPI permissions must be extended to allow the scratchOrg to create a storefront session for the Order on Behalf Of shopping experience.
+23. The B2C Commerce instance's OCAPI permissions must be extended to allow the Salesforce org to create a storefront session for the Order on Behalf Of shopping experience.
 This can be done by adding the scratchOrg urls to the OCAPI shop permissions as allowed origins.

 - Log into the Business Manager.
 - Navigate to Administration > Site Development > Open Commerce API Settings.